jhein1892/3D_pose_modeling/README.md

     - If I did it this way, it might actually be easier, and then I wouldn't need to computational resources required to create a 3D model.

+## A way of potentially solving this
+Here's a general outline of how you can confirm that the two photos likely depict the same object:

+1) 2D Keypoint Detection: In both images, you need to detect and localize the keypoints or features that are relevant to the object's pose.
+These keypoints could be corners, edges, or any identifiable points on the object.

+2) orrespondence Matching: Once you have detected keypoints in both images, you need to find correspondences between the keypoints in Image A and those in Image B. This step establishes a link between the keypoints in the two images.

+3) PnP Pose Estimation: Using the correspondences, you can now apply the PnP algorithm to each image independently.
+PnP will estimate the 3D pose (position and orientation) of the object relative to the camera for both Image A and Image B.

+4) Comparison of Poses: Now that you have the 3D poses estimated for both images, you can compare the two poses to determine if they are similar or not.
+The comparison can be based on various metrics, such as the relative position and orientation of the object.

 ## Technologies